 You’ll get more hot and sunny days and less rain.

-If you’re someone who enjoys socialising with other travellers, you may enjoy visiting during high season more.
+If you’re someone who enjoys socialising with other travellers, you may prefer to visit during high season.

 Low/wet season is blissfully peaceful and quiet.
 Although there is increased rainfall, it generally only happens in the late afternoon or evening.
 There are still plenty of fine and sunny days.